sbrajesh/buddypress-mute/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.txt

-Allow members to mute their friends and shed unwanted items from their BuddyPress activity stream.
+Allow members to mute their friends and shed unwanted items from their BuddyPress site-wide activity stream.

 == Description ==